The Honorable S. Reed Morian

 Pam McAfee was born in Austin, Texas, is a 6th generation Texan and a direct descendant of one of the original settlers of Stephen F. Austin's “Old 300”.
 She and her husband live on and care for the ranch that has been in her family since the late 1800s.
 The ranch was awarded the Family Land Heritage Program designation in 2008.
 Since 1996 she has been a Realtor serving farm, ranch and residential real estate.
 She is a TMCA certified mediator in civil, family and CPS mediation.
 She is currently President of Heritage Circle, a non-profit organization which promotes and preserves history in and around Dripping Springs.
 Pam was presented with the Yellow Rose of Texas award by the Governor in 2015 for her contributions to preserving history in Texas.

-Mr. G. Dave Scott
+The Honorable G. Dave Scott

 Statewide Agricultural Representative